The 14 best Florida beaches for families (updated for 2025)

 Hollywood, Florida

-With a prime location right on the Hollywood Beach Broadwalk and the laidback vibe for which the brand is known, the Margaritaville Hollywood Beach Resort is a great pick for Florida family beach vacations.
-The hotel’s 369 guest rooms offer tropical style and waterfront views, and amenities include two beachfront pools, a waterslide, a FlowRider Double surfing simulator, and several dining spots for enjoying a cheeseburger in paradise or refreshing margarita.
+With a prime location right on the Hollywood Beach Broadwalk and the laidback vibe for which the brand is known, the Margaritaville Hollywood Beach Resort is a great pick for families.
+Amenities include two beachfront pools, a waterslide, a FlowRider Double surfing simulator, and places where you can enjoy a cheeseburger in paradise or margarita.

 Cocoa Beach, Florida

 The oceanfront Westgate Cocoa Beach Resort has loads of two-bedroom suites with full kitchens, two bathrooms, and easy access to the beach.
-But you don’t even need to go down to the sand to make a splash thanks to the hotel’s Wakulla Falls Water Park with a pool, splash pad, and lazy river.
+But you don’t even need to go down to the sand to cool off thanks to the hotel’s Wakulla Water Play Experience with a pool, splash pad, and lazy river.

 Key Biscayne, Florida